momack2/go-filecoin/README.md

 - [Filecoin Specification](https://github.com/filecoin-project/specs) - how Filecoin is supposed to work

 Looking for even more?
 See the full rundown at [filecoin-project/community](https://github.com/filecoin-project/community).

+## Maintenance

+Go-filecoin is now maintained by [IPFS-Force Community](https://github.com/ipfs-force-community)

+---

+Maintenancer: @steven004, @diwufeiwen, hunjixin, felix00000

+Repo is open for anyone to submit issues and PRs.

 ## License